 The Anglican Diocese of Sydney has a concern for how our society operates and how Christians can live as God's people in our social context.
 It seeks to help Anglicans and others to think through social issues from a Christian perspective, and to help them in their daily lives as they interact with their world.

 The Social Issues Committee is a sub-committee of the Standing Committee of the Diocese.
 Its members are appointed by the Standing Committee.

 Current members are:

-Karin has been a member of the Social Issues Committee for over 20 years and is currently a Non-Executive Director of Christian charity Mission Australia.
-She has previously served as CEO of Anglican Deaconess Ministries and was a senator in the Commonwealth Parliament from 1991 – 1993.
+Karin has been a member of the Social Issues Committee for over 20 years and has been Chair of the Committee since 2014.
+She is currently Australian Research Council Future Fellow at the Department of Ancient History, Macquarie University and a Director of Mission Australia.
+Karin has previously been a Director of Capital Research Pty Ltd, Chief Executive Officer of Anglican Deaconess Ministries Limited, and served as a Senator in the Federal Parliament from 1991-1993.
 Follow Karin on Twitter at @karinsowada.

 Megan has been a member of the Social issues Committee for over 20 years.
 She is a bioethicist and palliative care doctor, currently employed by HammondCare at Greenwich Hospital, Sydney, and the University of Sydney Medical School.

 Andrew is currently Anglicare Sydney’s Director for Pastoral Care and Mission Development, a visiting lecturer in Ethics at Moore Theological College, and a member of the General Synod Standing Committee.
 In addition to his previous service in parish ministry, Andrew was involved in medical research.

 The Rev. Dr. Michael Jensen